-In this article, we’ll discuss the pros and cons of Node.js and take a deep dive into what the technology can do for your latest mobile application.
+In this article, we’ll discuss the pros and cons of Node.js and take a deep dive into what the technology can do for your latest mobile or web application.
 Whether your app needs to run on tablets or smartphones, this runtime environment can provide you with the firepower you need to build truly supple, complex, immersive mobile apps.
 Let’s discuss how.

 What is Node.js?

 When people ask, “what are the advantages of Node.js,” its structure is the reason we give them.
 It is, after all, the primary reason why it was created, and a whole ecosystem of dedicated, open-source modules was created around it.

 Whether you’re developing apps for the iPad, iPhone, or Android, nodes are what makes this environment so useful to programmers.
 Because each task is separated into independent, separate node paths, tasks can run simultaneously and seamlessly together, without bogging down the server or using up too much capacity.